hardin47/website/Math150/Notes/02-ttest.md

 \hat{y}_i &= b_0 + b_1 x_i
 \end{align}

-That is, we are assuming that for each observation the true population *average* is fixed and an individual that is randomly selected will have some amount of *random error* away from the true population mean at their value for the explanatory variable, $x_i$.
-Note that we have assumed that the variance is constant across any level of the explanatory variable.
-We have also assumed that there is independence across individuals.  **[Note: there are no assumptions about the distribution of the explanatory variable, $X$]**.
+That is, we are assuming that for each observation the true population *average* is fixed and an individual that is randomly selected will have some amount of *random error* away from the true population mean at their value for the explanatory variable, $x_i.$  Note that we have assumed that the variance is constant across any level of the explanatory variable.
+We have also assumed that there is independence across individuals.  **[Note: there are no assumptions about the distribution of the explanatory variable, $X].$**

 Note the similarity in running a `t.test()` and a linear model (`lm()`):